quantum-realm-games/quantum-forge-unity-package/Documentation~/docfx_project/articles/advanced-topics.md

 Measures the quantum mutual information between properties, providing a quantitative measure of entanglement.
 This can help players understand when properties are correlated in non-classical ways.

 ### ReducedDensityMatrixTracker
 Provides access to the reduced density matrix of your quantum system, which is the full mathematical representation of the quantum state.
-While technically complex, this can be useful for advanced quantum algorithms.
+This can be useful for understanding the state of the system and for debugging.

 ## Quantum Operations Reference